InfiniteXyy/zoov/README.md

 ## Quick Start

-You can try this [Example](https://stackblitz.com/edit/zoov-example)
+You can try it on [StackBlitz](https://stackblitz.com/edit/zoov-example) or [CodeSandbox](https://codesandbox.io/s/zoov-example-8ggez)

 Or install locally